China Approves Import of Danish Processed Pork Products

 Read full article

-BEIJING (Reuters) – China has approved the import of Danish salami, frankfurter sausages and canned pork, top processor Danish Crown [DACRO.UL] said this week, clearing the way for shipments of higher-value processed meat to the world’s top pork consumer.
+BEIJING (Reuters) – China has given the green light for the import of Danish salami, frankfurter sausages, and canned pork, as announced by top processor Danish Crown this week.
+This approval paves the way for shipments of higher-value processed meat to the world’s largest pork consumer.

-The agreement, which comes after more than nine years of talks between China and Denmark, allows two factories owned by Danish Crown subsidiary Tulip Food Company to export six products to China: pepperoni, salami, frankfurter sausages, hotdogs, canned luncheon meat and canned sausages.
+The agreement, which follows more than nine years of negotiations between China and Denmark, allows two factories owned by Danish Crown subsidiary Tulip Food Company to export six products to China: pepperoni, salami, frankfurter sausages, hotdogs, canned luncheon meat, and canned sausages.

 Reuters